 - Any additional amount you wanted to be withheld from your paycheck.

 - To calculate the number of allowances, you could use separate worksheets that many found complicated.

-In 2020, Form W-4 is a bit easier to understand because each section shows why adjustments are being made.
+The new Form W-4 is a bit easier to understand because each section shows why adjustments are being made.
 There are now three main sections used to help determine your withholding.
 You only complete each section if it applies to your situation.

 Personal Information (Step 1)

 To begin with, you’ll need to add your personal information to the appropriate boxes.
 This includes your: